Acupuncture generally safe in children: study

 "Mild" side effects included things such as pain, bruising, bleeding, or worsening of symptoms.

-"Of the adverse events associated with pediatric needle acupuncture, a majority of them were mild in severity.
+"Of the adverse events associated with paediatric needle acupuncture, a majority of them were mild in severity.
 Many of the serious adverse events might have been caused by substandard practice," the researchers wrote.

-Among them was a case of a 17-year-old French boy who was diagnosed with HIV after acupuncture treatment for tendonitis, and 12 thumb deformities at one Chinese center in the 1980s.
+Among them was a case of a 17-year-old French boy who was diagnosed with HIV after acupuncture treatment for tendonitis, and 12 thumb deformities at one Chinese centre in the 1980s.

 "There's some pretty unusual circumstances.
 Those sorts of things don't really seem to happen now under modern-day circumstances," Vohra said.